camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 It should be easy to see that the configuration consists of a single process engine which uses the Datasource `java:jboss/datasources/ProcessEngine` and is configured to be the `default` process engine.
 In addition, the job executor currently uses a single Job Acquisition, also named default.

 If you start up your Wildfly server with this configuration, it will automatically create the corresponding services and expose them through the management model.

+For a complete list of all configuration options, please refer to the [Process Engine Configuration]({{< ref "/reference/deployment-descriptors/tags/process-engine.md" >}}).

 # Provide a Custom Process Engine Configuration Class